Become a Coach or Volunteer and Make a Difference

 Without caring mentors, positive youth development just doesn’t happen.
-At the First Tee, we take coaching seriously.
+At First Tee, we take coaching seriously.
 We believe that a meaningful, quality relationship between coach and participant is vital to our program.

-Volunteers at the First Tee of Southeast Wisconsin are part of an outstanding team.
+Volunteers at First Tee — Southeast Wisconsin are part of an outstanding team.
 Volunteers help the staff provide a high quality experience and exceptional service to our members and their families.
 As a volunteer, you’ll get a firsthand look at a leading-edge junior development program that uses golf as a tool to teach life skills, and a sense of satisfaction and pride knowing you are positively impacting the lives of the youth you are serving.

 As you consider volunteering for our chapter, know that the safety of our kids is our first priority.
 Please read our Prevention Policies to see how we conduct programs and activities at our chapter.